 This year saw a record 16 matches go to the limit.
 The 2.5 draw on Saturday had the most drama of the weekend when the eventual champion, 15-year old Lynden Bunker, of Brattleboro, rolled his ankle in the first game of his match with 11-year old Emma Supattapone, of Hanover, N.H.
 After a two minute injury time-out to "walk it off" he continued.

 Bunker eventually won the match by default.
-With the score tied 10-10 in the fifth and deciding game, Supattapone, pushed to her physical limits, experienced asthma breathing problems
+With the score tied 10-10 in the fifth and deciding game, Supattapone, pushed to her physical limits, experienced asthma breathing problems and had to retire.

 A year ago Rees came out on top, but this year, after yet another grueling 5-game match, Bunker hoisted the championship plaque.

 In the 3.0 draw, Norm Duquette, of Wilmington, defeated Rob Sudduth, of Marion, MA, in another 5-game final.
 Fatigue may have played a role, as Sudduth had to survive an earlier 5-game match over James Perkins, of Hopkinton, NH., to make it to the finals.

 The 3.5 draw saw Mark Manley from Brattleboro, come out on top over Brock Christensen, of Hanover, NH.
 Manley needed "only" four games to be put in the enviable position of having to choose between Grafton Cheese, Champlain Chocolate and Putney’s Hidden Springs maple syrup for the champion’s prize.